 The Suffolk County Department of Public Works (DPW) operates Suffolk County Transit (SCT) with a network of 45 bus routes, including 2 routes operating during summer only, providing mobility and connectivity to a population of 1.5 million residents spread across an area of 912 square miles.
 In 2017 SCT operated over 15.8 million miles, serving 4.28 million passengers on its fixed route transit and about 700,000 thousand passengers on Suffolk County Accessible Transportation (SCAT).
 Designed to increase mobility in Suffolk County, SCAT has been providing safe, reliable, curb-to-curb service to individuals with disabilities since 1994.

 A key objective of Connect Long Island is improving regional mobility and access by providing more transportation choices and expanding the reach of our existing transit system.
 To that end, Suffolk County is in the midst of developing a County-wide Hike and Bike Network Master Plan to foster more walkable and bike-able communities, connecting popular destinations, historical sites, downtowns and transit hubs across the county.
-The network will improve quality of life for residents, reduce the reliance on automobiles, promote public health and boost economic activity.

 Progress on developing such a network has already begun.
 In 2018 the County began construction of the ten-mile Port Jefferson to Wading River Hike-Bike Trail, which uses public utility rights-of-way to develop a comfortable, safe bikeway and pedestrian path along the North Shore.
 As part of the Nicolls Road Bus Rapid Transit planning, the County is designing an extensive hiking and biking network along the Corridor to not only connect Suffolk County’s existing green spaces, work places, downtowns and education centers, but also serve as an alternate option for commuters wishing to travel by bike.
 The County’s Hike/Bike Master Plan will leverage this work, planning for a network of interconnected hike and bike infrastructure that will make it safe, easy and enjoyable to travel to Suffolk County’s many world-class destinations.